 Published On: , by MacSoftAdmin

 Let’s start from the beginning: what exactly is a startup disk?
-A Solid State Drive, usually called hard disk, hard drive, “HD drive” or SSD, inside your machine, which contains all the files of your system, therefore, it is the most necessary disk of all the others.
-As a result, when the disk full error on mac is seen, it means that the primary hard-drive disk is overloaded with some secondary files, temporary files, programs, system memory cache, files leftovers, etc. This may seem as a pretty bad news.
+A Solid State Drive, usually called hard disk, hard drive, “HD drive” or SSD, inside your machine, which contains all system files and personal data files, therefore, it is one of the most necessary computer’s parts.
+As a result, when you see the disk full error on your Mac screen, it means that the primary hard-drive disk is overloaded with some secondary files, temporary files, programs, system memory cache, files leftovers, etc. This may seem as a pretty bad news.

-So, what does it mean when your Mac starts to show “startup disk full” error?
+When your Mac starts to show: “startup disk full” error

-When the Mac startup disk achieves absolute performance, this is not good news for 2 reasons:
+When the Mac startup disk achieves its absolute performance, this means 2 things, precisely speaking 2 consequences:

 - The disc will work slowly.

-Most people do not know, actually, that their Mac is practically converting a free space on its own startup disk into virtual memory, which you use for daily operations.
-Normally, it is recommended to have at least 10% of the disk should be free in order to make the Mac operating system work appropriately.
-In consequence, if you do not have enough free space, it certainly won’t turn into something terrible, but you will obviously face many unpleasant moments in the Mac performance.
+Most people do not know, actually, that their Mac is converting a free startup disk space into virtual memory, which you use for daily operations.
+Normally, it is recommended to have at least 10% of the disk space always free in order to make the Mac operating system work appropriately.
+Consequently, if you don’t have enough free space, it certainly won’t turn into something terrible, but you will obviously face many unpleasant moments in the Mac performance.
 Do you need this?
 Let’s figure it out 🙂

 How to check the disk space on a Mac?

-In order to get to the root of the difficulty and find the solution, you have to identify, in fact, what takes up all the space on your startup disk.
-In order to get a complete idea of how your space is being applied, perform the appropriate actions:
+In order to get to the root of the problem and find the solution, you have to identify what takes up all the space on your startup disk.
+To get a complete idea of how your space is being applied, perform the following actions:

 - Click the Apple icon